arcxp/ifx-example-algolia/README.md

 ## Arc-IFX -> Algolia Integration
 This recipe can be used as a starting point for integrating Algolia as your site's primary search partner.
 The integration uses the storyID as the Algolia required "objectId" for indexing.
+Each call to Algolia uses their .wait() functionality to properly wait for a full call response.
+This can increase response time significantly.
+For larger data sets or larger indices, this may or may not run closer to the IFX integration timeout limit (60 seconds).
+Be aware this may need to be changed depending on the size of your index.

 ### What this integration does do
 - The integration will update your Algolia search index when it receives the following events: